Lesson 06 — Branching

 3. Create a new branch

-git switch -c docs/practice-change- I created and switched to a new branch.
+git switch -c analysis/clarify-visit-query- I created and switched to a new branch.

 4. Confirm the current branch